-We’re feeling in a patriotic mood what with National Day just around the corner, and it’s got us thinking about how lucky we are to be living in a country with so many nationalities, religions and cultures to celebrate.
-There’s always a festival or event to get excited about, so we’ve put together a handy guide to what’s happening and when.
+It’s the start of the year, and it’s got us thinking about how lucky we are to be living in a country with so many nationalities, religions and cultures to celebrate.
+There’s always a festival or event to get excited about, and tons of fun-filled indoor and outdoor activities for the kids to partake in.
+So, we’ve put together a handy guide to what’s happening and when.
 Get ready to party, people!

 JANUARY TO MARCH